danny-avila/LibreChat/docs/install/configuration/custom_config.md

 - **forcePrompt**: If `true`, sends a `prompt` parameter instead of `messages`.
   - Type: Boolean
   - Example: `forcePrompt: false`
-  - **Note**: This combines all messages into a single text payload, following the OpenAI format.
+  - **Note**: This combines all messages into a single text payload, [following OpenAI format](https://github.com/pvicente/openai-python/blob/main/chatml.md), and uses the `/completions` endpoint of your baseURL rather than `/chat/completions`.

 - **modelDisplayLabel**: The label displayed in messages next to the Icon for the current AI model.
   - Type: String